bkcline/Credit_scoring_farmers/README.md

 <img src="https://user-images.githubusercontent.com/26271235/30958759-c4bab754-a446-11e7-9ce1-4f90c628cd2e.png" width="500" height="300">

+### Prediction

 The last part of the process involves applying the model to cleaned data from the current year.
-These predictions are then shared with loan officers and call centre staff for follow up
+These predictions are then shared with loan officers and call centre staff for follow up.

 ## Planned updates